rlenglet/openfaucet/docs/controller.rst

     :param default_op_timeout: The default period, in seconds, before an operation times out.
-This is also used as the timeout for echo operations.
+This is also used as the timeout for echo operations, and as the timeout for initial handshakes.
 Defaults to 3.0 (seconds).
     :type default_op_timeout: float

     :param echo_op_period: The period, in seconds, between two echo